 Artistic Practice

 Dr Stanza is an independent artist based in London who has been exhibiting worldwide since 1982.
-His work lives at the intersection of art and potential futures of disruptive and opportunistic nature, delving into scenarios of observation, invisible agency, and the changing human environment.
-The artworks demonstrate how humans are complicit and thus entangled in the surveyed and monitored technological layers they communicate.
+His work sits at the intersection of art and speculative futures, examining surveillance, invisible agency, and shifting human environments.
+The artworks expose human complicity within the technological systems of observation and monitoring that shape communication.
 They fit seamlessly into what he calls 'panoptic aesthetics'.
 The technologies incorporated in his digital artworks can include, custom-made sensors, networked cameras, robotics, and computers.
 What becomes real are the art installations, sculptures, websites, software systems, and paintings Stanza exhibits.
 Stanza's artworks have won twenty international art prizes and art awards including:- Vidalife 6.0 First Prize Spain.
 SeNef Grand Prix Korea.
 Videobrasil First Prize Brazil.
 Cynet Art First Prize Germany.
 Share First Prize Winner Italy.
 Video Formes France.
+Next Nature Prize.

-His art has also been rewarded with a prestigious Starts Residency, Nesta Dreamtime Award, an Arts Humanities Creative Fellowship a Clarks bursary, and numerous international arts residencies.
+His art has also been rewarded with a prestigious Nesta Dreamtime Award, an Arts Humanities Creative Fellowship a Clarks bursary, and numerous international arts residencies including Dariyah Arts Futures residency, Starts Residency.

-His most recent work connects data streams from ‘Smart Cities’ speculating on ideas for merging various types of data using methods of artificial intelligence AI and ML learning to create new artistic scenarios.
+His most recent work connects data streams from ‘Smart Cities’ speculating on ideas for merging various types of real time data using methods of artificial intelligence machine learning to create new artistic scenarios.
 The thrust of these artworks aims to show what happens when the public is allowed to make their own mixes and visualisations with the data, reclaiming ownership and representing data in new and different ways.
+Stanza transforms abstract data into dynamic, living artworks.
+These pieces reflect the complexities of surveillance culture, raising questions about agency, control, and the ethical dimensions of our connected existence.
+His concept of panoptic aesthetics describes this merging of data systems with visual culture—where technology not only observes but becomes part of the artwork itself.
+Projects like The Nemesis Machine imagine the city as a self-governing entity, powered by the very data it produces.
+In this vision, the artwork becomes a responsive ecosystem—an expressive, evolving map of urban behaviour.

 Some of his most well known digital art projects include:-

 Stanza was one of the first artists to use the internet as an art medium.
-His major online projects include the Netart archive with work from 1995, soundcities.com (a global soundmap project 1997-2024), genomixer.com (DNA-based artworks 2000 -4), thecentralcity.co.uk (urban and city systems 1996), amorphoscapes.co.uk (generative painting 1997-207), and soundtoys.net (an online curated art portal 1996 + now offline).
+His major online internet projects include the Net Art archive with work from 1995, soundcities.com (a global soundmap project 1997-2024), Genomixer.com DNA-based artworks 2000-4), thecentralcity.co.uk (urban and city systems 1996), amorphoscapes.co.uk (generative painting 1997-2007), and soundtoys.net (an online curated art portal 1996 + now offline).

 Dr Stanza AKA Steve Tanza (PhD, MA, BA, Cert Ed, PG Dip)